MammaMiaTeam/NSMB-Code-Template/README.md

 Download the `ffc.h` and `fid.h` files from the `internal` folder of the Fireflower repo and put them in the `internal` folder you have just created.

-When you're done, add your Fireflower root directory to Windows's enviroment variable `Path`.
+When you're done, add your Fireflower root directory to Windows's system enviroment variable `Path`.

+Make sure to to reboot your computer once set/create enviroment variables.

 ### [Fireflower + NSMBe] Creating the FIREFLOWER_ROOT variable
-Create a new enviroment variable called `FIREFLOWER_ROOT` and set it to the Fireflower root directory.
+Create a new system enviroment variable called `FIREFLOWER_ROOT` and set it to the Fireflower root directory.

-*We are unsure if User variables work, so we recommend you change the System ones*

 ### [Fireflower + NSMBe] Setting up the editor
 After downloading the NSMBe fork, go to the editor executable directory and open `NSMBe5.exe.config`.